Designers need to gain new knowledge and find a specialised area of their own.

 Workshop Subjects (23 credits) SD5401 Value Strategies for China (4 credits) SD5405 China Lifestyle Transformation (4 credits) SD5406 Design Experience (4 credits) SD5409 Capstone Research (4 credits) SD5410 Design and Make Capstone Project (7 credits)

-Electives* (3 credits) These will be drawn from regularly occurring subjects within the MDes Scheme, including: SD5012 Future Contexts for Design (3 credits) SD5014 Consumer as Producer: Critical Trends in Product Development and Consumer Culture (3 credits) SD5015 Globalization and Design (3 credits) SD5019 Design Criticism and Visual Arguments (3 credits) SD5021 Chinese Traditions and the 21st Century (3 credits) SD5022 Special Topics in Contemporary Design I (3 credits) SD5023 Special Topics in Contemporary Design II (3 credits) SD5112 Strategic Design: Regional Case Studies (3 credits) SD5113 Strategies for Sustainable Product-Service Systems (3 credits) SD5163 Managing Value Creation (3 credits) SD5201 Collaborative Design and Technology (3 credits) SD5215 Introduction to Ergonomics (3 credits) SD5216 Introduction to Intellectual Property: Fundamentals and Strategy (3 credits) AF5340 Finance and Accounting for Design Business (3 credits) MM5761 Marketing Management (3 credits)
+Electives* (3 credits) These will be drawn from regularly occurring subjects within the MDes Scheme, including: SD5001 Innovation Tools for Strategic Design (3 credits) SD5002 Design and Culture: Cultural Identity and Authorship SD5012 Future Contexts for Design (3 credits) SD5015 Globalization and Design (3 credits) SD5021 Chinese Traditions and the 21st Century (3 credits) SD5022 Special Topics in Contemporary Design I (3 credits) SD5023 Special Topics in Contemporary Design II (3 credits) SD5163 Managing Value Creation (3 credits) SD5203 Designing Services (3 credits) SD5217 Design and Innovation: Protecting Creativity (3 credits) AF5340 Finance and Accounting for Design Business (3 credits) MM5761 Marketing Management (3 credits)

 Class delivery mode & duration